gh-ryu/saturn_engine/README.md

 # saturn_engine
-C game programming framework built on SDL
+Game programming framework written in C, built with SDL.
+Currently developed for private use.
+No strict plans for adding documentation to encourage usage yet.

-setup
+Build mruby
 --
 - Install mingw64
 - cd into mruby-2.0.1/